burcukolcak/burcukolcak.github.io/_pages/about.md

 <p style="margin-left:2.5em;margin-right:2.5em">

-I am a PhD candidate in Political Science at Rutgers University.
+I am a PhD candidate in Political Science at Rutgers University and a postdoctoral researcher for the Lab on Politics, Race & Experimental Methods at Princeton University.

 <br/>